purpleidea/flabbergast/flabbergast-manual.md

 Most languages, particularly object-oriented languages, have a lot of plumbing: taking data from one place and copying it to another.
 Most constructors in object-oriented languages spend their time stuffing parameters into fields.
 There is a push in multi-paradigm object-oriented languages, including Python, Scala, Ruby, Groovy, Boo, and Nemerle, to have the compiler write the plumbing, freeing the programmer to work on the real logic.
 Flabbergast has a different approach: don't have plumbing at all.
 Define the data where it should be defined and use contextual lookup to pull data from the wherever.
 Copying data is generally a sign that contextual lookup is not being used effectively.

 Although Flabbergast has the `?:` attribute definition, it should almost never be used.
 This is one of the most frequent mistakes of novice programmers.
 If there's a value needed, just use it; there's no need force the consumer of a template to fill in the blank.
 The real use case is for things that must be provided and unique.
 For instance, the name of an SMB share is probably best defined with `?:`, but the users certainly are not.
 It's okay that this will cause a definition error: failure to provide an appropriately name value is a failure to consume that API correctly and, indeed, this was noted by an error being produced.
 There's no need to make this some how “more” explicit.
+The `%:` attribute definition provides an advisory version of `?:` that indicates that a value should be supplied, but does not stipulate that it needs to be included directly.

 The most important feature of Flabbergast is overriding.
 When starting out with Java or C#, understanding how to divide things up into objects is the hard part.
 When starting out with ML or Haskell, understanding how to make things stateless is the hard part.
 When starting out with Flabbergast, understanding  how to make things easy to override is the hard part.